nicolasfara/experiment-multitier-modularization/src/main/scala/it/unibo/capabilities/design.md

 # Capability-based refinement placed types

-We present the design of a capability-based refinement type for placed types.
+We present the design of a capability-based refinement type system for placed types.
-The goal is to provide a flexible framework for specifying partitioned (also collective) multitier systems where each function (or component) can require certain capabilities to be executed.
+The goal is to provide a flexible framework for specifying partitioned (or collective) multitier systems, where each function (or component) can require certain capabilities to be executed.

-Similar to the concept of "placement types" (as presented in ScalaLoci), we enrich the type signature of a function with the host(s) on which it will be executed, plus the capabilities required by the function.
+Building on the concept of placement types (as introduced in ScalaLoci), we enrich the type signature of a function with both:
+- the host(s) on which it is to be executed, and
+- the capabilities required by the function.

-In this way, the "place" on which the function will be executed must be compatible with the capabilities required by the function.
+This ensures that the host where the function is executed is compatible with the function’s capability requirements.
-In this domain, a capability is an accessible resource (e.g., a GPS sensor, a router, etc.) that can be used by the function.
+In this context, a capability is an accessible resource (e.g., a GPS sensor, a router, etc.) that the function depends on.

-Other than checking valid placements, the type system can also check if the host on which the function is executed can provide the required capabilities, intercepting at compile time wrong placements both in terms of communication between two non-tied hosts, and in terms of missing capabilities.
+In addition to verifying valid placements, the type system can also check whether the host provides the required capabilities.
+This allows the compiler to catch invalid placements—both in terms of communication between unrelated hosts and missing capabilities—at compile time.

-With this design, we neatly separate "where" the function is executed from "what" is required to execute it.
+This design neatly separates *where* a function is executed from *what* it needs to execute.
-Thanks to this separation, the hosts is not only a phantom type used to validate the placement, but it is an active part of the system providing functionalities expressed in terms of capabilities.
+Thanks to this separation, a host is no longer just a phantom type used to validate placement—it becomes an active part of the system, offering functionalities expressed in terms of capabilities.

-Capabilities are not mandatory in the type signature of a function, meaning that a function has no restrictions on which host it can be executed.
-For this reason, we can distinguish between "plain" functions (requiring no capabilities) and "constrained" functions (requiring capabilities).
+Capabilities are optional in a function’s type signature.
+If omitted, the function can be executed on any compatible host regardless of available capabilities.
+This leads to a natural distinction between:
+- **Plain functions**, which require no capabilities, and
+- **Constrained functions**, which require specific capabilities.

-With this model, it is possible to trivially encode "collective" functions via the use of a "collective" capability.
+Using this model, we can also trivially encode collective functions through a `Collective` capability.
-This capability can be employed to enable collective behavior, namely enable a neighbor-based interaction.
+This enables neighbor-based interactions between hosts.

 ## Plain functions

-As introduced in the previous section, a plain function is a function that does not require any capability to be executed.
+A *plain function* does not require any capabilities.
-Nevertheless, it must define on which possible host it can be executed via placement types.
+However, it still declares where it can be executed through placement types.

 ```scala 3
 import it.unibo.flexmultimod.demo.MacroApp.{Smartphone, Wearable}